CyberWorld: Plot

 A guide named Phig commences the movie by showing the audience the "CyberWorld", a futuristic museum of infinite possibilities.
-Meanwhile, three computer bugs (Buzzed, Wired, and Frazzled) try to eat the CyberWorld through its number coding.
+Meanwhile, three mischievous computer bugs (Buzzed, Wired, and Frazzled) try to eat the CyberWorld through its number coding.
 When Phig learns about them, she goes on the hunt for the destructive computer bugs while presenting various short premade clips of computer-animated productions, such as scenes from Antz and "Homer³" from The Simpsons.

 In the end, Buzzed, Wired and Frazzled create a black hole (the one seen in "Homer³"), which kills them.
 Phig almost gets swallowed up in the hole, but not before her "knight in cyber armor," technician Hank, reboots the entire system just as she gets sucked up into the vortex.
-Phig concludes the movie by explaining to the audience that none of the events caused by the bugs ever occurred.
-She attempts to summon her battle gear to prove her point, only to receive a pink bunny outfit in return (a similar trick the bugs played on her in the film's midsection).
+Phig concludes the movie by announcing to the audience that they will have no more problems.
+However, when she mentions her battle gear, she receives a pink bunny outfit in return (a similar trick the bugs played on her in the film's midsection).